rrosa-aurea-1/java-angular-web-app/README.md

 * npm install
-* npm run preconfig (only on windows as admin) or copy target/app.jar file into electron-jar folder
 * npm start

 In this way the spring boot jar start as child process in the electron container.
 You can read log in its window with **F1 keyword**.

+> The jar is a child spawn localhost process that is in listening in the port declared in the _process.env.PORT_ variable, else it uses the port declared in the **electron-app/electron.app.config.json** file.
+So you can also open the browser on _localhost:8081_ (default port) to inspect page.

 Spring Boot log in electron:

 ![Electron-Spring](https://github.com/amanganiello90/java-angular-web-app/raw/branch-screen/electron-spring.jpg)

-#### Spring boot jar electron packager exe mode
+#### Spring boot jar electron package mode

 After generated your spring boot jar with **mvn clean package**, run in the **electron-jar** folder these steps:

 * npm install
-* npm run preconfig (only on windows as admin) or copy target/app.jar file into electron-jar folder
 * npm run package

-After this, you will have a single **electron-jar.exe** to run with a click under **electron-jar\distribution\electron-jar-win32-ia32** folder.
+After this, you will have a single **electron-jar 1.0.0** (for windows will be an .exe) to run with a click under **electron-jar\distribution** folder.
-**The exe created is a standalone distributable desktop app that not require Node but the JRE is mandatory on your machine to be executed.**
+**The file created is a standalone distributable desktop app that not require Node but the JRE is mandatory on your machine to be executed.**
 In this way the spring boot jar is packaged and it run in the electron container as a child process.
 You can read log in its window with **F1 keyword**.

+> The jar is a child spawn localhost process that is in listening in the port declared in the _process.env.PORT_ variable, else it uses the port declared in the **electron-app/electron.app.config.json** file.
+So you can also open the browser on _localhost:8081_ (default port) to inspect page.

 ## Deploy jar on heroku from your machine